-Term Definition represents the country specific root of the PKI for the rightful terminals (EIS, ATT, SGT) and creates the Document Verifier Certificates within this PKI.
+Term Definition Term represents the country specific root of the PKI for the rightful terminals (EIS, ATT, SGT) and creates the Document Verifier Certificates within this PKI.
 The updates of the public key of the CVCA are distributed in form of CVCA Link-Certificates, see [11], chap.
 2.2.1.
 The CSCA issuing certificates for Document Signers (cf. [8]) and the domestic CVCA may be integrated into a single entity, e.g. a Country CertA.
 However, even in this case, separate key pairs must be used for different roles, see [11], sec.
 2.2.1 Current date The most recent certificate effective date contained in a valid CVCA Link Certificate, a DV Certificate or an Accurate Terminal Certificate known to the TOE, see [11], sec.
 2.2.5.
-CV Certificate Card Verifiable Certificate according to [11], appendix C. CVCA link Certificate Certificate of the new public key of the Country Verifying Certification Authority signed with the old public key of the Country Verifying Certification Authority where the certificate effective date for the new key is before the certificate expiration date of the certificate for the old key.
+CV Certificate Card Verifiable Certificate according to [11], appendix C. CVCA link Certificate of the new public key of the Country Verifying Certificate Certification Authority signed with the old public key of the Country Certificate Verifying Certification Authority where the certificate effective date for the new key is before the certificate expiration date of the D: :.
+1 C: . certificate for the old key.
 Digital Signature according to the Directive 1999/93/ec of the European parliament and of the council of 13 December 1999 on "a Community framework for electronic signatures" a digital signature qualifies as an electronic signature, if it is: -uniquely linked to the signatory; -capable of identifying the signatory; -created using means that the signatory can maintain under his sole control, and -linked to the data to which it relates in such a manner that any subsequent change of the data is detectable.
-Document Details Data Data printed on and electronically stored in the ID_Card representing the document details like document type, issuing state, document number, date of issue, date of expiry, issuing authority.
+Document Details Data printed on and electronically stored in the ID_Card Data representing the document details like document type, issuing state, Data document number, date of issue, date of expiry, issuing authority.
 The document details data are less-sensitive data.
-Document Security Object (SOD) A RFC3369 CMS Signed Data Structure, signed by the Document Signer (DS).
+Dogwood Cogwity Document Security A RFC3369 CMS Signed Data Structure, signed by the Document Object (SOD) Signer (DS).
 Carries the hash values of the LDS Data Groups.
 It is stored in the ePassport application of the ID_Card.
 It may carry the Document Signer Certificate (CDS); see [8].
-Document Signer (DS) An organisation enforcing the policy of the CSCA and signing the ID_Card Security Object stored on the ID_Card for passive authentication.
-A Document Signer is authorised by the national CSCA issuing the Document Signer Certificate (CDS), see [11], chap.
+An organisation enforcing the policy of the CSCA and signing the ID_Card Security Object stored on the ID_Card for passive Document Signer authentication.
+(DS) A Document Signer is authorised by the national CSCA issuing the Document Signer Certificate (CDS), see [11], chap.
 1.1 and [8].
 This role is usually delegated to the Personalisation Agent.
-Document Verifier (DV) An organisation (certification authority) enforcing the policies of the CVCA and of a service provider (governmental or commercial organisation) and managing the terminals belonging together (e.g. terminals operated by a State's border police) by - inter alia - issuing Terminal Certificates.
+Document Verifier An organisation (certification authority) enforcing the policies of the (DV) CVCA and of a service provider (governmental or commercial , organisation) and managing the terminals belonging together (e.g. terminals operated by a State's border police) by - inter alia - issuing Terminal Certificates.
 A Document Verifier is therefore a CertA, authorised by at least the national CVCA to issue certificates for national terminals, see [11], chap.
 2.2.2.
-There can be Domestic and Foreign DV: A domestic DV is acting under the policy of the domestic CVCA being run by the ID_Card
+There can be Demostic and Foreign DV: A demostic DV is acting There can be Domestic and Foreign DV: A domestic DV is acting under the policy of the domestic CVCA being run by the ID_Card